-This creamy, cheesy gratin is made with kabocha squash, but you could use almost any winter squash, or mix up two or three kinds.
+This creamy, cheesy winter squash gratin can be made with kabocha, delicata, acorn or almost any winter squash.
 It's simple to make using just a few ingredients.

 As winter squash gratins go, this one is not too heavy.
 We'll use parmesan cheese instead of the traditional Gruyère, and the ratio of squash to sauce is a good balance, the sauce doesn't overpower the dish.